ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/03-User-Needs-and Benchmarking.md

 | “pieces are warped and do not snap together properly. size was as expected, but pretty much not usable for intended purpose.” | Warping.
 The trash can is flimsy. |
 | “Smaller in size than I expected.
 Also the material feels very flimsy and bendable.”                |  Small, flimsy and bendable |

-# This is the base for the other 4 products
+# These is the base for the other 3 products

 ## POSITIVE COMMENTS